Actor Omar Sharif suffering from Alzheimer's: agent

 Sharif, who was born in Alexandria, Egypt, won international fame and an Oscar nomination for best supporting actor for his role in the 1962 film "Lawrence of Arabia" with Peter O'Toole.

-The handsome, mustachioed star also was among the world's most renowned bridge players and wrote several books about the card game before giving it up.
+The handsome, moustachioed star also was among the world's most renowned bridge players and wrote several books about the card game before giving it up.

 In 2004 he won the best actor Cesar, the French equivalent of the Oscar, for his role in the French film "Monsieur Ibrahim et Les Fleurs du Coran."